Encorafenib (Braftovi®) and cetuximab (Erbitux®)

 - pain in your back, tummy or chest.

 Rarely, people may get a reaction a few hours after treatment.
-If you have any of the symptoms above or feel unwell after you get home, contact the hospital straight away for advice.
+If you have any of the symptoms above or feel unwell after you get home, contact the hospital straight away on the 24-hour number.

 You are more likely to have a serious allergic reaction to cetuximab if you have an allergy to: